Props play a crucial role in provoking viewer’s emotions and heightening performance.

 This was closely followed by the Aston Martin that appeared in the James Bond film Goldfinger and Thunderball which was sold for $4.6m.

-Props are much more than just an object to assist the eye.
-We put meaning into objects and use them symbolise and communicate stories.
+Theatre props are much more than just an object to assist the eye.
+We put meaning into objects and use them to symbolise and communicate stories.